techouse/qs/README.md

 );
 ```

-If you're communicating with legacy systems, you can switch to `latin1` using the `charset` option:
+If you're communicating with legacy systems, you can switch to [latin1] using the [EncodeOptions.charset] option:

 ```dart
 expect(